SijingYu/Hypergraphs/raw-data/Legislative-Cosponsorship/readme.txt

     *      The pvtbills.vec file shows whether bill is a "private" bill

 Last Updated 1 September 2006
-Copyright © 1998-2006 James Fowler, All Rights Reserved.
+Copyright ï¿½ 1998-2006 James Fowler, All Rights Reserved.